-Successful applicants will be notified by the INE of their allocation to the Academic Track before final year exams commence.
+Successful applicants will be notified by the academic track recruitment team of their allocation to the Academic Track before final year exams commence.
 This will provide time to contact and meet with your academic supervisor, agree upon a project and undertake any relevant preparatory work.
 We strongly advise that Academic Track candidates make the best use of this extra notice before commencing internship to prepare for what will undoubtedly be an exciting and challenging experience.

-Academic Trace Important Dates
+Academic Track Important Dates

-Desc cription Time Date Eligible academic track applicants asked o submit additional required paperwork Friday 15/12/2017 • (Closing date for receipt of documentation Friday 26/01/2018 Shortlisting of applicants to occur and notification of interview.
-Thursday 22/02/2018 • nterview Week of 05/03/18 • • Notification of successful Round 1 offers Wednesday 14/03/18 • 4 Accept or decline offer Monday 19/03/18 • • Notification of Round 2 offers Wednesday 21/03/18
+Description Time Date Eligible academic track applicants, who expressed an interest in an Academic Track post are invited to submit required paperwork Monday 12/12/2022 Closing date for receipt of documentation 5pm Friday 20/01/2023 Shortlisting of applicants to occur leading to notification of interview Friday 24/02/2023 Interviews Early March - but not before March 7 th 2023 Interview Results and notification of Round 1 offers Monday 20/03/2023 Accept or decline offer Wednesday 22/03/2023 Notification of Round 2 offers, if applicable Monday 27/03/2023

-Appendix 11 Additional Information from NDTP on the Intern Year
+Appendix 11: Additional Information from Medical Intern Unit - NDTP on the Intern Year